crosstyan/ch32v003fun/examples/adc_dma_opamp/README.md

 ### DMA
 DMA channel 1 is dedicated to the ADC and is set up for half-words from peripheral to memory, circular.
-The buffer length is identical to the number of channels that are being used so reading from offset N in the buffer is equivalent to reading channel sequence #N results.
+The buffer length is identical to the number of channels that are being used so reading from offset PSCR in the buffer is equivalent to reading channel sequence #PSCR results.

 ### Op-Amp
 The op-amp is internally connected with its output on pin PD4, positive input on